Ridam15/Ridam15/README.md

 # Hi, I'm Ridam! 👋

-I’m a passionate **Web Developer** and a **Final Year CS Student** with a keen interest in **exploring the cosmos** and **innovative problem-solving**.
+I’m a passionate **Web Developer** and a **Final Year CS Student** with a keen interest in **data structures and algorithm** and **innovative problem-solving**.
 I love building web applications, participating in hackathons, and exploring new technologies.
 When I’m not coding, you’ll find me traveling or binge-watching my favorite TV shows.

 ## 🔭 Projects and Achievements